ResearchDrive - Admin Guide for Campus IT Staff Supporting Researchers With Restricted Data

 |Role||Manifest Group||Active Directory Group||Features||Use Cases|

-Provides full read/write access to a ResearchDrive account, the ability to audit security groups, and make changes to your account on your behalf.
+Provides full read access to a ResearchDrive manifest groups, the ability to audit security groups

-Provides full read/write access to a ResearchDrive account for lab members.
+Provides full read/write access to a ResearchDrive share for lab members.

-Provides limited read only access to a ResearchDrive account.
+Provides limited read only access to a ResearchDrive share.

 Provides a UW NetID account to external collaborators and affiliates.